- Senior Lecturer (Sociology)

 The LGBTI Human Rights in the Commonwealth conference Statement on Nelson Mandela International Day was passed overwhelmingly by a vote at the end of the event, and is now being taken forward - particularly by Kaleidoscope Trust - in moves to lobby the Commonwealth, especially looking towards the next Commonwealth Heads of Government Meeting in Malta in 2015.
 I was centrally involved in instigating and drafting the Statement, particularly with Kaleidoscope and other steering group members, and took a leading role in presenting this to the conference, where it was affirmed with only one vote against.
 I am particularly glad that the negotiated Statement's Call to Action begins with a call for repeal of British colonial laws, followed by a multi-dimensional affirmation of human rights related to racism and religion, making it explicitly anti-colonial and intersectional.
 An article in The Conversation outlines my case for the Statement: 'The Commonwealth can play a role in the worldwide struggle for LGBTI human rights' (23 July 2014).

-I have also been on the steering group of the LGBTI People of the Commonwealth exhibition, led by Equality Network and funded by Celebrate and Big Lottery Fund - a project to recognise the contribution of LGBTI peoples from 53 Commonwealth states, by showcasing these in venues including Pride House Glasgow, in a booklet and on a website during the Games.
+I have also been on the steering group of the LGBTI People of the Commonwealth exhibition, led by Equality Network and funded by Celebrate and Big Lottery Fund - a project to recognise the contributions of LGBTI peoples from 53 Commonwealth states, by showcasing these in venues including Pride House Glasgow, in a booklet and on a website during the Games.
+The exhibition used and cited our book Human Rights, Sexual Orientation and Gender Identity in the Commonwealth: Struggles for Decriminalisation and Change as a central source.
+Copies of the book were donated to Pride House for visitors to read, I attended events there and also contributed an entry for the Pride House blog.

 Relatedly over recent years I have been developing research on the sociology of human rights, associated with launching the British Sociological Association's Sociology of Rights Study Group, as Co-Convenor 2009-2014 (with Patricia Hynes, Michele Lamb and Damien Short).
 This work contributed to the institutionalisation of the sociology of rights through creation of a BSA conference stream addressing rights, a BSA Sociology of Rights study group wiki-website, co-organisation of workshops and co-editing of three special issues of journals: Sociology and Human Rights: New Engagements, special issue of International Journal of Human Rights in November 2010 (also published as a Routledge book, 2011); The Sociology of Human Rights, special issue of Sociology, October 2012; and New Directions in the Sociology of Human Rights, special issue of International Journal of Human Rights in 2012 (also published as a Routledge book, 2013; see 'Publications').
 I have also contributed to British sociology on the Editorial Board of Sociology, journal of the British Sociological Assocation (2007-9), for example by proposing the expansion of the International Advisory Board to achieve improved global representation, especially from the global South.
 I am one of four founding members on the steering group of Glasgow Human Rights Network; and Associate of the Scottish Centre for Crime and Justice Research and the Institute of Health and Wellbeing at University of Glasgow.